MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

 9. 06.12.2015:
     * Efficient object detection and segmentation for fine-grained recognition - Cited by 56 (FAIL: single object detection)
     * Layered object models for image segmentation - Cited by 43
+10. 07.12.2015: Object Segmentation by Alignment of Poselet Activations to Image Contours - Cited by 76

 ## TODO

 * https://en.wikipedia.org/wiki/Image_segmentation
-* Object Segmentation by Alignment of Poselet Activations to Image Contours http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=5995659
+  http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=5995659
 * Rich feature hierarchies for accurate object detection and semantic segmentation - Cited by 822